”If the only prayer you said in your whole life was, 'thank you,' that would suffice.” – Meister Eckhart.

-There is too much envy in this world and not enough gratitude and appreciation.
-Actually, envy and gratitude are antithetical.
+There is too much envy and contempt and attempts at shaming in this world and not enough gratitude and appreciation.
+History has shown us, without exception, envy and gratitude are antithetical.
 Where there is envy, there is no gratitude, and where there is no gratitude there is no happiness.(As Cicero said, "Gratitude is not only the greatest of virtues, but the parent of all the others.")

 Envy is one of the Seven Deadly Sins.
 Oddly enough, its opposite, gratitude, is not one of the Four Cardinal Virtues.
 Nor is it one of the Three Theological Virtues (faith, hope and charity).